 • Complete clinical development of our late-stage branded product candidates and obtain regulatory approvals.
 We plan to advance our late-stage branded product candidates through clinical development and obtain regulatory approvals.
-Subject to End of Phase II meetings to be scheduled with the FDA, we plan to commence pivotal Phase III programs in 2018 for TWIN for the treatment of acne and for VERED for the treatment of subtype II rosacea.
+Subject to an End of Phase II meeting to be scheduled with the FDA, we plan to commence two pivotal Phase III trials in the second half of 2018 for TWIN for the treatment of acne.
+We expect to commence two pivotal Phase III trials in the first half of 2018 for VERED for the treatment of subtype II rosacea.
 In addition, we intend to use TWIN's Phase II trial results in order to select the preferred dose for SIRS-T as a potential treatment for acne.
-Subject to an End of Phase II meeting to be scheduled with the FDA, we plan to commence a pivotal Phase III program for SIRS-T in 2019.
+Subject to an End of Phase II meeting to be scheduled with the FDA, we plan to commence a pivotal Phase III program for SIRS-T in 2020.